MadsBock/SwanRest/README.md

  - ```-sql:<SELECT-query>```: Return the specified select query as a JSON array. (requires that you have set up a connection with the ```rest.dbSetup``` function.)

 ## Todo
+ - parameter checking
+ - smart error handling

 The documentation needs to be finalized, and some more testing would still be needed.
-Feel free to try it out and tell me what you think by either creating a GitHub issue or pull request,
+Feel free to try it out and tell me what you think by either creating a GitHub issue or pull request.